folio-org/stripes-components/lib/Editor/readme.md

 # Editor

-WYSIWYG HTML Editor component with label and validation controls.
+WYSIWYG HTML Editor component to wrap the react-quill (see https://github.com/zenoamaro/react-quill#the-unprivileged-editor) with label and validation controls.

 ## Common Usage with a form framework...
 Form state frameworks such as `react-final-form` provide `<Field>` components that manage form state. `<Field>` components often automatically apply particular props such as `onChange` and `value` under the hood, so you don't have to.